RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### How do you plan on connecting feedback from sensors to your controller, in higher-level decision-making processes, or both?

-Our system implements a multi-tiered approach to connect sensor feedback across both low-level control and high-level decision-making processes:
+The system implements a multi-tiered approach to connect sensor feedback across both low-level control and high-level decision-making processes:

 **Low-Level Control Integration:**